 The Catholic faith has the advantage of being part of a larger organization.
 We are not islands like many churches trying to weather this storm.
 We can leverage the strength and resources of the entire organization to ensure we stay strong.
 How can your parish take advantage of the resources available through the diocese?
 Look for diocese-wide campaigns like 90 Days Now from the Archdiocese of Boston, resources to recruit parishioners to sign up for online giving, or even letters that can be used to encourage parishioners to mail in their weekly envelopes.
 The priest at one local parish is calling all his parishioners to check on them and remind them that the church needs their support.

-Comment below and let us know how your church is facing the issue of giving during this crisis.
+Comment below and let us know how your church is facing the issue of online giving for catholic churches during this crisis.
 We can all help share what is working to sustain and further God’s Kingdom.